Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Auto apply product sample WooCommerce

-If you wanted to apply your free product to every single order, regardless of what they’re buying or what their cart subtotal is, then you can stop here.
+A coupon that is auto-applied means that the system will check to see if the “Cart Conditions” has been satisfied.
+If you want to apply your free product to every single order, regardless of what they’re buying or what their cart subtotal is, then you can stop here.

 The next section will show you how to create rules for when your coupon is allowed to auto-apply.